micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder."

 ###### 45
-Now when the chief priests and Pharisees heard His parables, they [^h]perceived that He was speaking of them.
+Now when the chief priests and Pharisees heard His parables, they perceived that He was speaking of them.

 ###### 46
 But when they sought to lay hands on Him, they feared the multitudes, because they took Him for a prophet.